 - Add your carrots, celery, onion and garlic to the pot.
 Cook until the vegetables have softened.

 - Add in your fennel seeds and chili flakes, cook until fragrant.

-- Finally return your cooked meat to the pot along with both cans of tomato and Worcestershire sauce.
+- Finally return your cooked meat to the pot along with both cans of tomato, 1/2 cup of olive oil and Worcestershire sauce.

 - Let cook for at least 1-2 hours on low heat.
 Season with salt to taste.

 - Serve with al dente pasta or literally anything else.